-The Panel has anticipated that in the long term, the EAAP will facilitate the reallocation of limited energy inputs to periods of projected shortfall, which will improve the reliability of supply to consumers and reduce average energy prices, by smoothing out high prices during times of energy shortfall.
+The Panel has anticipated that in the long term, the EAAP will facilitate the reallocation of limited energy inputs to periods of projected shortfall.
+This reallocation of scarce energy inputs will improve the reliability of supply to consumers and reduce average energy prices, by smoothing out high prices during times of energy shortfall.
 The Commission agrees that this is a potential benefit of the EAAP.

 The Commission also considers that the EAAP will improve the efficiency of investment in generation and reduce the likelihood of unnecessary investment costs being passed on to end use consumers.
-The Commission suggests that this is a potential outcome of the EAAP, as the EAAP will provide the market with more extensive information on when and where projected shortfalls may occur and thus when and where further investment in generation may be required.
+The Commission suggests that this is a potential outcome of the EAAP, because the EAAP will provide the market with more extensive information on when and where projected shortfalls may occur; and thus when and where further investment in generation may be required.

-The Commission notes that while the EAAP will not be used to trigger market intervention by NEMMCO, the EAAP will provide an additional source of information to assist NEMMCO in making decisions on whether it should intervene in the market through the proposed RERT or its directions powers, in response to a projected shortfall in reserves.
-The Commission also considers that as the EAAP will improve the quality of information available to NEMMCO, the likelihood of NEMMCO unnecessarily intervening in the market should be reduced.
-An improvement in the quality of information on projected shortfalls will also provide benefits for jurisdictional governments, as it will assist them to better predict when they may be required to implement potential power restrictions.
+The Commission notes that while the EAAP will not be used to trigger market intervention by NEMMCO, the EAAP will provide an additional source of information to assist NEMMCO in assessing the likelihood of energy shortfalls in the NEM.
+The Commission also considers that as the EAAP will improve the quality of information available to NEMMCO, the risk of NEMMCO unnecessarily intervening in the market should be reduced.
+An improvement in the quality of information on projected shortfalls will also provide benefits for jurisdictional governments, as it will assist them to better predict when they may be required to implement power restrictions.